 As a delay exists between the CSAT3B measurement and output to a data logger or computer (see Table 7-2 (p.
-53)), the CSAT3B data will be slightly older than the record timestamp (recall that the timestamp is assigned to the record by the data logger or computer).
+54)), the CSAT3B data will be slightly older than the record timestamp (recall that the timestamp is assigned to the record by the data logger or computer).
 This delay is not important when calculating covariances between variables from the CSAT3B since the variables are already synchronized and aligned with one another.
 However, when covariances are being calculated between CSAT3B data and data from other fast-response sensors, the time difference must be accounted for.
-As an example, suppose a data logger is making 10 Hz (100 ms) measurements of a CSAT3B and an analogue sensor such as a fine-wire thermocouple.
+As an example, suppose a data logger is making 10 Hz (100 ms) measurements of a CSAT3B and an analog sensor such as a fine-wire thermocouple.
 In the raw data table of the data logger, the timestamp for the thermocouple data will be when the measurement actually took place, whereas the CSAT3B data will be delayed by 100 ms. Before covariances are calculated, the fine-wire thermocouple data should be lagged by one scan interval (100 ms) so that all data is aligned in time.
 This lagging of the data can be done online with the data logger, or it is often done offline using computer software.

 Table 7-4 (p.
-58) shows the measurement lags that should be applied to analogue measurements or measurements with no delay in order to align them with CSAT3B data.
-The lags shown for Modes 1 and 3 indicate the number of output scans that the analogue measurements should be delayed.
+59) shows the measurement lags that should be applied to analog measurements or measurements with no delay in order to align them with CSAT3B data.
+The lags shown for Modes 1 and 3 indicate the number of output scans that the analog measurements should be delayed.

-For example, in Mode 1 where data is being filtered and then output is prompted by a data logger, if the data logger has a 10 Hz scan rate and the CSAT3B has been set to use a 5 Hz bandwidth filter, the analogue measurements should be delayed by eight data logger scans (eight 100 ms/scan = 800 ms).
+For example, in Mode 1 where data is being filtered and then output is prompted by a data logger, if the data logger has a 10 Hz scan rate and the CSAT3B has been set to use a 5 Hz bandwidth filter, the analog measurements should be delayed by eight data logger scans (eight 100 ms/scan = 800 ms).
 Table 7-4 (p.
-58) also indicates the preferred settings for flux measurements and spectral analysis.
+59) also indicates the preferred settings for flux measurements and spectral analysis.
 As discussed previously, for spectral analysis, the bandwidth should be selected as half the output rate.
 For flux applications, the output rate or sampling frequency need not be greater than 10 or 20 Hz in order to reduce unwieldy data sets, and the bandwidth may be left fairly wide open (for example, 25 Hz) to ensure high frequency fluxes are retained in the signal.

-Table 7-4: Measurement lags (N{lag}) for analogue measurements or measurements with no delay

-Mode Measurement lag (N {lag})

-01/ 1 data logger scan

-2 Unprompted output rate/100 (lag in seconds)

-Lag is in output samples Output rate (f {scan})

-10 Hz 20 Hz 50 Hz 100 Hz

-1 and 3 5 Hz 8 ^{2/} 16 40 80

-Bandwidth 10 Hz 4 8 ^{2/} 20 40

-25 Hz ^{1/} - - 8 ^{2/} 16

-^{1/} Wide bandwidth, good for flux applications
+Table 7-4: Measurement lags (N lag ) for analog measurements or measurements with no delay Mode Measurement lag (N lag ) 01/ 1 data log gger scan 2 Unprompted output rate/100 (lag in seconds) Lag is in output samples Output rate (f scan ) Lag is in out put samples 10 Hz 20 Hz 50 Hz 100 Hz 1 and 3 5 Hz 8 2/ 16 40 80 Bandwidth 10 Hz 25 Hz 1/ 4 8 2/ 20 40 - - 8 2/ 16 1/ Wide bandwidth, good for flux applications / Anti-aliased frequency response, good for spectral analyses

-$$N{lag} = rac{f{scan}}{BW} \, imes \, 4$$ in output samples
+$$N{lag} = rac{f{scan}}{BW} imes 4$$ in output samples